 The United Nations Convention against Corruption is the only legally binding universal anti-corruption instrument.
 The Convention's far-reaching approach and the mandatory character of many of its provisions make it a unique tool for developing a comprehensive response to a global problem.

 The Conference of the States Parties (COSP) is the main policy-making body of the Convention, supporting States parties and signatories in their implementation of the Convention and giving policy guidance to UNODC to develop and implement anti-corruption activities.
 The actual implementation of the Convention into domestic law by States parties is evaluated through a unique peer-review process, the Implementation Review Mechanism.

 To support States parties' efforts to fully implement the Convention, UNODC delivers technical assistance in various corruption-related thematic areas, such as prevention, education, asset recovery, integrity in the criminal justice system, etc.

-The TRACK platform (Tools and Resources for Anti-Corruption Knowledge) provides online access to the UNCAC Legal Library, the ACAD Academic Initiative and other education materials, as well as additional anti-corruption resources.
+The TRACK platform (Tools and Resources for Anti-Corruption Knowledge) provides online access to the UNCAC Legal Library, as well as additional anti-corruption resources.